 I’ve heard it described as a leaving-of-the-normal in an effort to experience a new birth, to die to the boundaries and securities of the known to find life in a way never imagined before.
 I like this, leaving normal to experience something new (deeper, more meaningful?).

-A good follow-up question is, what is a pilgrim?
+A good follow-up question then is, what is a pilgrim?

-So a pilgrim is someone that takes a pilgrimage.
-The most satisfying answer comes from Pope Francis, he describes a pilgrim like this:
+So, a pilgrim is someone that takes a pilgrimage.
+A more thorough and satisfying answer to me comes from Pope Francis, he describes a pilgrim like this: